alan-turing-institute/academic_review_tool/README.md

 ART uses the following APIs:
 * Crossref
+* Web of Science (Starter API)
 * Scopus
 * ORCID
 * Geopy / Nominatim

-The tool is object-oriented and leverages Pandas, Numpy, iGraph, and other standard Python libraries for ease of use.
+The tool is object-oriented.
+It leverages Pandas, Numpy, iGraph, and other standard Python libraries for ease of use.

 ART can read and write your results to a large variety of file types (e.g. .xlsx, .csv, .txt, .json, .graphML).